 Sandy Berger's website.
 She is a nationally respected computer authority.

-Another site with lots of information, not all of it computer-related.
-Click on the "Learning and Technology" link.
+Another site with lots of information, including computer-related topics.
+Click on the menu link to choose a topic.

 Down for Everyone or Just Me?

 Ever get frustrated when you can't get to a website or see the message "Internet Explorer cannot display the webpage"?
 Now you can find out if the website is down, not working properly, or... if it's your computer.
 Click on the "Down for Everyone or Just Me?" link at the top of this paragraph, type in the website address you want to check (where it says "google.com"), and click on the underlined words "or just me".
 This website will tell you where the problem is.

 Can't remember the rest of that quote, or who said it?
 Look it up here.